-Note: The deposit should be paid to the office when you make the reservation for the church and meet with the presider.
+Note: The deposit should be paid to the office when you make the reservation for the church and no later than your first meeting with the presider.
 Your wedding date will be held tentatively until receipt of the deposit fee.
 Please make two checks payable to St. Victoria (one for the facility and one for the deposit).
-The deposit check will be returned in full after the wedding when the coordinator completes the wedding clean up check-list.
-The church fee is due one week before the wedding.
+The deposit will be applied to your wedding fee.
+The church fee is due no later than one week before the wedding.

-Musician fees (in addition to the Church Fee)---make checks payable to St. Victoria.
+Musician fees (in addition to the Church Fee) - Fees vary by musician